stric9r/Line6-FBV3-Clone/README.md

 This is still very much a work in progress, mainly need to decipher feedback to get ON/OFF status.

 ## Problems
 The USB interface is slow, even with debouncing at 100ms and the USB timeout at 100ms.
 All this was deciphered from the sister application Spider V Remote.
 The Spider V Remote normally takes ~1 sec from a button press on the PC for an action on the amp.
 Similar results happen with this pedal.
+This leads me to believe that the amp itself does not prioritize USB communications in the same manner as the RS-422 interface.
 So it's not something that could be used in a professional setting.
 This project was more for learning Linux, libUSB, and Wireshark protocol analysis.
 Either way, it's a fun thing to play with.
 If seriously considering creating a mock up FBV3 clone, consider using the RS-422 interface instead in your project.